MasonProtter/Bumper.jl/README.md

 @no_escape buf begin
     x = @alloc(Int8, N-1) # Almost fill up the first slab
     for i in 1:1000
         @no_escape buf begin
             y = @alloc(Int8, 10) # Allocate a new slab because there's no room
             f(y)
-    end # At the end of this block, we delete the new slab because it's not needed. end
+        end # At the end of this block, we delete the new slab because it's not needed. end end
 ```